AlienX77-cmd/AlienX77-cmd/README.md

-- **"Success is not final, failure is not fatal; it is the courage to continue that counts."**
+- **"Success is not final, failure is not fatal; it is the courage to continue that counts." - Winston Churchill**
 - Fourth Year Computer Engineering Student
 - Interested in Algorithmic Trading and Computational Finance (Applied in Both CeFi and DeFi), Machine Learning and Data Analysis, System Security
 - I have a dream of becoming one of the greatest investor in the world and hope that one day I will be able to pursue my path in machine learning (Applied ML in genome engineering and financial engineering).